temporalio/documentation/docs/go/search-apis.md

 ## Overview

-Search attributes enable complex and business-logic-focused search queries for Workflow Executions via the CLI and Web UI.
+Search attributes enable complex and business-logic-focused search queries for Workflow Executions.
-The [Go SDK Client](https://pkg.go.dev/go.temporal.io/sdk/client#Client) offers APIs for configuring search attributes.
-There are also APIs on the SDK client for listing Workflows by status.
-Searching for and listing Workflows is helpful for debugging and visualizing Workflow Executions.
+These are often queried via the Web UI, but you can also query from within your workflow code (as we show below).

 There are many [search attributes](/docs/server/workflow-search/#search-attributes) that are added to Workflow Executions by default.
 But these are necessarily focused on Temporal internal state tracking.

 For more debugging and monitoring, you may wish add your own domain specific search attributes (e.g. `customerId` or `numItems`) that may serve as useful search filters.

+The [Go SDK Client](https://pkg.go.dev/go.temporal.io/sdk/client#Client) offers APIs for configuring search attributes.
+There are also APIs on the SDK client for listing Workflows by status.

 ## Value types